0xadri/charUtils/README.md

 Remove any accent using `charUtils.removeDiacriticFromCharacterIfAny(<character>)`

-Find out if a character is an alphabetical character using `charUtils.isAlphabeticalCharacter`
+Find out if a character is an alphabetical character using `charUtils.isAlphabeticalCharacter(<character>)`